 Unfortunately, the restaurant industry is notorious for high employee turnover rates.
 But nobody ever wants to be that restaurant.
 We get it, we really do.
-It’s possible to avoid all of this – with a bit of a strategy, proper processes, and some tech.

-Remember this: employee retention is not only about preventing employees from leaving.
-It’s about creating a workplace where employees feel valued, engaged, and motivated to contribute to the company’s success over the long term.
+Creating a workplace where employees feel valued, engaged, and motivated to contribute to the company’s success over the long term.

 7 tips to reduce restaurant staff turnover…

-1. Offer Personalised Training
+1. Offer personalised training

-Luckily, there are plenty of solutions nowadays to organise and execute staff training.
-Find one that works for you and your team, plug in exactly what each role needs, and leave your system to do the rest of the work.
+Find what works for you and your team, plug in exactly what each role needs, and leave your system to do the rest of the work.

-2. Embrace the Digital Onboarding Experience
+2. Embrace the digital onboarding experience

 From e-sign and mobile onboarding to banking info and document submissions, create an onboarding experience that’s efficient and engaging.
 By swiftly integrating new hires into your team, you’re setting the stage for a successful and lasting partnership.
 High fives all round.

-3. Leverage Data for Insights and Improvement
+3. Leverage data for insights and improvement

-Data is the new goldmine – and it should be informing every decision you make.
-Lean into systems like Nory to set targets, pulse teams for feedback, and gather insights into how and why your teams are leaving.
+Lean in to restaurant management systems (like us at Nory — hi 👋) to set targets, pulse teams for feedback, and gather insights into how and why your teams are leaving.

 Systems like Nory can even take your restaurant’s data, provide you with insights into employee performance, and make AI-driven suggestions to improve it.

-4. Cultivate a Transparent and Inclusive Culture
+4. Cultivate a transparent and inclusive culture

 Transparent > toxic, always.

-5. Empower Growth
+5. Empower growth

 Career growth opportunities are a powerful tool to reduce restaurant staff turnover.
 Who doesn’t wanna move up the ladder?

-6. Foster Flexibility and Work-Life Balance
+6. Foster flexibility and work-life balance

-As we all know, juggling work and personal life can be a challenge.
-Modern scheduling systems allow for flexibility, easy shift swaps and pick ups, holiday requests, and PTO management.
-Making it easier for employees to achieve a healthy work-life balance.
+Modern scheduling systems can be helpful here.
+They enable easy shift swaps and pick ups, holiday requests, and PTO management — all of which makes it easier for employees to achieve a healthy work-life balance.

 7. Recognise and Reward Excellence